-Aung San Suu Kyi: The rise and fall of Asia's Mandela?
+Aung San Suu Kyi: The rise and fall of Asia's Mandela

 Just a politician

-Those who continue to defend Suu Kyi argue that even with the extremely influential post she now holds, the Nobel laureate and her civilian partners in government don't control the military and therefore cannot intervene in its campaigns, including the fighting raging in Rakhine State.
+Those who continue to defend Suu Kyi argue that even with the extremely influential post she now holds, the Nobel laureate and her civilian partners in government don't control the military and. therefore. cannot intervene in its campaigns, including the fighting raging in Rakhine State.

-On Saturday, British Foreign Minister Boris Johnson said Suu Kyi "faces huge challenges modernizing her country," and that it was "vital that she receives the support of the Burmese military, and that her attempts at peacemaking are not frustrated," referring to Myanmar by its colonial-era name of Burma.
+British Foreign Minister Boris Johnson said Suu Kyi "faces huge challenges modernizing her country," and that it was "vital that she receives the support of the Burmese military, and that her attempts at peacemaking are not frustrated," referring to Myanmar by its colonial-era name of Burma.

-"She and all in Burma have our full support in this," Johnson said.
+"She and all in Burma have our full support in this," Johnson said in early September.

-In 2011, when she was censured for her unwillingness to criticize the military, her backers in the West argued that she couldn't have actually done very much since she was a member of the opposition and that speaking out might have undone any chance she might have had to pursue political power, something she and her party were focused on at the time.
+In 2011, when Suu Kyi was censured for her unwillingness to criticize the military, her backers in the West argued that she couldn't have actually done very much since she was a member of the opposition and that speaking out might have undone any chance she might have had to pursue political power, something she and her party were focused on at the time.
 Coming down on the military in any way would have been a backward step for Myanmar's progress, they contended.

 But in some Western corners at least, the tide may be turning.
 On September 1, the Washington Post Editorial Board pondered whether it was "too much to ask her to summon the inspiration to lead Burma away from the increasingly bitter and violent conflict with the Rohingya?"

-"She might want to reread her Nobel text," the Board remarked, pointing to her words that summoned an original aim "to create a world free from the displaced, the homeless and the hopeless ... a world of which each and every corner is a true sanctuary where the inhabitants will have the freedom and the capacity to live in peace."
+"She might want to reread her Nobel text," the board remarked, pointing to her words that summoned an original aim "to create a world free from the displaced, the homeless and the hopeless ... a world of which each and every corner is a true sanctuary where the inhabitants will have the freedom and the capacity to live in peace."
 The Board concluded: "This is not the world of the Rohingya in today's Burma."

-Suu Kyi's continued silence -- she hasn't spoken publicly since August 25, the day the fighting broke out -- stands in marked contrast to her previous calls for national harmony, particularly for the unity of all "the different peoples of Burma," as she'd described in her first public address in 1988.

-In an interview earlier this year with the BBC, reporter Fergal Keane asked her whether she thought that people in the West had misjudged or mischaracterized her, "expecting you to be this sort of amalgam of Mahatma Gandhi and Mother Theresa, for example, and actually maybe you're closer in your determination and steeliness to someone like [former British Prime Minister] Margaret Thatcher?"
+In an interview earlier this year with the BBC, reporter Fergal Keane asked Suu Kyi whether she thought that people in the West had misjudged or mischaracterized her, "expecting you to be this sort of amalgam of Mahatma Gandhi and Mother Teresa, for example, and actually maybe you're closer in your determination and steeliness to someone like [former British Prime Minister] Margaret Thatcher?"

 "Well no," Suu Kyi answered.
 "I am just a politician.
-I am not quite like Margaret Thatcher, no, but on the other hand, I am no Mother Theresa either.
+I am not quite like Margaret Thatcher, no, but on the other hand, I am no Mother Teresa, either.
 I have never said that I was.
-Mahatma Gandhi actually, was a very astute politician."
+Mahatma Gandhi, actually, was a very astute politician."